TheMeadBrewer/Williamson-Encoder/README.md

 No silent phases

-Anything that did not survive benchmarking was removed.
+Every optimization was required to survive measurement.
+Anything that did not was removed.

 Scale

-~85,000 templates
+Approximately 85,000 templates

 Template lengths up to 30 atoms

 SAM-based deduplication

-Deterministic lexicon builds
+Deterministic lexicon construction

-Reproducible results
+Fully reproducible builds

+This scale is intentional: large enough to capture structure, bounded enough to remain fast.

 Reproducibility

-All published results can be reproduced using the included scripts.
+All published results can be reproduced using the material in this repository.

 Artifacts